Questioner: “How do you take on the bureaucracy that damages so many organizations?”

 Advantage 2: Drive to Action

 Another even more important one is the drive to action .
 If you want the result you usually want it now.
 This produces a lot of potential energy to invest into the actions to the result.
 What I experience is that the anticipation of the result is what makes the process actually enjoyable, even if the task in itself is pretty boring.

 Here is an example when you are about to “clean the dishes”:

-Cleaning the dishes process oriented:
+Washing the dishes process oriented:

 “Ahwww, what an awful boring task again!
 I have to take the plates and glasses and make them clean.
 Then use the towel, dry them and put them into the cupboard.”

-Cleaning the dishes result oriented:
+Washing the dishes result oriented:

 “I want to have a clean and nice kitchen.
 What do I have to do to get the result?
 I have to wash the dishes, the plates and glasses and I put them into the cupboard then.
 So let’s get moving!
-I want to have my sweet clean kitchen back. … hmm, cleaning the dishes is not that bad actually ;)”
+I want to have my sweet clean kitchen back. … hmm, washing the dishes is not that bad actually ;)”

 While it may not be that unbiased it makes the point clear: if you know why you are doing it, you are more motivated to take action having your result in mind.
 The same applies to all kind of usually more complex tasks of the information-age.
 Result-orientation simply makes it faster and easier to succeed.

 The Cup in Your Hands: